 Where the design community meets.

-Product Designer at Lyft Joined over 6 years ago
+Product Designer at Lyft Joined almost 7 years ago

 Thanks for your comments.

 While not very constructive or really at all helpful, you did remind me of another article I wrote which may or may not be more insightful for you.
 I've pulled out what I think might be the most relevant part for you: